 Bongor Village, located at the furthest reaches of Royal Belum State Park and lacking basic amenities such as electricity, holds a special significance for us.
-Past collaborations, from healthcare examinations, and vital hygiene 2018 onwards have forged a connection with the Orang Asli community, making this outreach a continuation of a shared journey, marked by familiar faces and a renewed commitment to their well-being.
+Past collaborations, from 2018 onwards have forged a connection with the Orang Asli community, making this outreach a continuation of a shared journey, marked by familiar faces and a renewed commitment to their well-being.
 Our fundamental goal was to connect with them, uplift their spirits, and try to make a positive impact on their lives.